MariaYsern/hello_world_tinyanesthesia/README.md

 - **Python Scripts**: For training Keras models, converting them to TensorFlow Lite, and then to TensorFlow Lite Micro format.
 - **C/C++ Code**: For deploying the models on hardware platforms supported by TFLM.
 - **Custom Board Compatibility**: Tested on a board powered by the nRF52840 microcontroller.
+Should work on Nano 33 BLE / Sense board.

 Visit [TensorFlow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers#supported_platforms) for more information on supported platforms.